ETHZ-INS/BehaviorFlow/README.md

   ------------- | -------------
-   `periodsum()`  | sums a numeric vector x over a integration period `SmoothLabel()`  | smooths a character vector over a integration period
+   `periodsum()`  | sums a numeric vector x over a integration period `SmoothLabel()`  | smooths a character vector over a integration period `GetUniqueClusterValues()`  | Creates list of unique cluster values for labels of an object of type USData.